 Among all other things, Lord Ganesha is also known for his love for food and modaks.
 So people during this festival cook various delicious delicacies to offer to their deity.
 Devotees specially offer modak or laddoo to Lord Ganesha as it is considered as the most loved delicacy by Lord Ganesha.
 Different state has different especially such as Maharashtrians offer Modak and Karanji, in Goa people serves Nevri.
 In Andhra Pradesh and Telangana Ganesha is offered with Laddoo, Vundrallu, Panakam, Vadapappu, and Chalividi.
 People on South India tourism love traveling to Ganesha temple.

 7. Visarjan on Ganesh Chaturthi and Environmental Concern

 On the last day of Ganesha Chaturthi, the festival ends with the immersion of Ganesha Idol in the water bodies.
-But due to the increasing water pollution due to the idol immersion which are made up of POP (Plaster of Paris), High Court of many states have held the immersion of POP idols unlawful.
+But due to the increasing water pollution due to the idol immersion which is made up of POP (Plaster of Paris), High Court in many states have held the immersion of POP idols unlawful.
 States like Madras, Goa and many other states have implemented this law.

-In past few years the Chocolate Ganesha has been a part of many home which at the end of the festival immersed in milk.
-People then this chocolate milk distributed in children and poor people.
-What else could be a better way to celebrate this amazing festival that too in the sweetest and unique manner which spreads smile on the face of people.
+In the past few years, the Chocolate Ganesha has been a part of many homes which at the end of the festival immersed in milk.
+People then this chocolate milk distributed to children and poor people.
+What else could be a better way to celebrate this amazing festival that too in the sweetest and unique manner which spreads a smile on the face of people.
 Happy Ganesh Chaturthi everyone.